180D-FW-2021/Team1/pose_detection_code/README.md

 dependencies.txt
   - a list of all the dependencies Isaac's virtual environment uses to run pose detection code

+pose_install_script.sh
+  - make sure to run this, since it contains the modules that are required to run pose detection code

 ## Code tags
   Where Isaac got the code from
   - https://bleedai.com/introduction-to-pose-detection-2/